j0zsef/energy-broker/README.md

 # energy-broker
-Energy Broker for homes.
+Broker your personal energy.
 Save money on utilities, search for sustainable alternatives, and access the carbon market.

 ## Installation